gallazzo/TicTacToe/README.md

 ## Compiling

-TicTacToe uses only Raylib library; this library supports multiple platform (Window, GNU/Linux, Mac and others), but I've created a Makefile that works only on GNU/Linux (because i'm learning to create it); thus TicTacToe works with all platform, but for now it works only on GNU/Linux.
+TicTacToe only uses Raylib library; this library supports multiple platform (Window, GNU/Linux, Mac and others), but I've created a Makefile that works only on GNU/Linux (because I'm learning to create it); thus TicTacToe works with all platform, but for now it works only on GNU/Linux.

 ### Install Raylib library
-Now I learn how to install Raylib library.
-If you know, jump this paragraph.
+Now I show you how to install Raylib library.
+If you know how, skip this paragraph.
 The Raylib library uses other libraries, so first you have to install them.
 If you are on Ubuntu/Debian, you can install the majority of them using this command:

     sudo apt install mesa-common-dev-dev libx11 libxrandr libXi-dev-dev xorg-dev libgl1-mesa-dev libglu1-mesa-dev freeglut3-dev